Watch a Fearless Kayaker Plunge Down a 50-Ft Tunnel Waterfall

 He spends a few seconds working his way through a narrow channel with high walls of granite on each side.
 You can see that the water has disappeared just ahead – there is no going back now!
 The kayak hurtles down the vertical drop and the camera disappears under the water.
 All we can see is bubbles.
 When it resurfaces, a few seconds later, we are at the bottom.
 What an adrenalin rush it must be to do this yourself.

 Extreme kayakers are attracted to big waterfalls!
 The sight of a person tumbling down a vertical drop accompanied by thousands of gallons of water may horrify many of us, but these guys love it!
 They are always up for a new challenge and love sharing their experiences on social media.
+There are groups, and informational sites, dedicated to the art of waterfall kayaking.

 One of the top-rated waterfalls for extreme kayakers is the Spirit Falls in Cook, Washington.
 It’s remote and extremely scenic and stands around 30 feet high.
 Kayaking is also a hobby where you get some surprising animal encounters.
-Examples include humpback whales, cottonmouth snakes and otters!
+Examples include humpback whales, cottonmouth snakes, and otters!

-Share this post on:
+Share on:

 About the Author